MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 > Learn how to manage alerts in the [Manage Alerts](alerts/) tutorial.

 ### Monitor App Crashes
 App crashes are visualized on the Analytics Console, where you can quickly view crashes and act on them accordingly.
-Crash logs are collected on the device by default.
+Crash logs are collected on the device by default and sent to the server once the application is running again.
 When crash logs are sent to the analytics server, they automatically populate the crash charts.

 ### Monitor Network Data
 The MobileFirst Analytics Console monitors network data when it is sent to the analytics server and allows the user to query this information in different ways.